Victoire/victoire/Bundle/BusinessEntityBundle/README.md

 Then our job is done and we can let Doctrine drivers (and our `EntityProxyDriver` injected in first step) do their job and load every class Metadatas.

-As a picture is worth a thousand words...
+As a picture is worth a thousand words…

 ![Alt text](http://appventus.com/uploads/media/55cde79fc1fff.jpeg?raw=true "Global View")